This post was updated on October 23, 2016.

 1. Miscommunication between departments with respect to environmental requirements

-Changes to a process as well as the installation and commissioning of a new piece of equipment will often require a permit prior to the project starting.
+Environmental regulations can span an entire organization.
+Changes to a process as well as the installation and commissioning of a new piece of equipment often require a permit prior to the project starting.

 Solution: In order to avoid environmental compliance problems with new regulatory requirements, decisions about facility operations should not be made without including the environmental department.

 2. Not following all of the requirements of a specific rule